 A. Edelstein suggested gradually implementing the new dataset into the equation for allocations throughout multiple years instead of using the new dataset immediately.
 He had hoped that a gradual implementation would reduce the impact of a dramatic change in allocation.
 He said that taking \$355,000 in funding from one country would be disruptive to services.
 M. Cappuccilli said that would mean they would be committed to using false numbers for multiple years.
 A. Edelstein said he was concerned that places such as Philadelphia county who have a significant portion of the epidemic would receive less resources that they could not afford to lose.
 He regretted that they could not have another meeting to discuss the issue.
 M. Ross-Russell said their next steps would depend on the final award.
 She said there is a possibility that of a level award, there would be an increase in funding.
 She said this increase could offset the effects of the reduction in allocations for Philadelphia.
 She added that they should remember that there was carry-over funding that they could use to offset the reductions.
 M. Ross-Russell said that gradually moving towards the correct allocations could be more problematic.
-A. Edelstein said he had withdrawn his suggestion.
+A. Edelstein said he withdrawn his suggestion.

 A. Edelstein said there were three columns in the spreadsheet representing different possible amounts of funding the final award could be.
 He asked if estimating for this many scenarios was normal.
 M. Ross-Russell confirmed this was the normal procedure.
 A. Edelstein asked the committee if there was an alternative method to allocating the funds other than using the 2020 dataset.
 M. Ross-Russell said that using the 2020 numbers would be consistent with theory policy.
 Her concern was that the spreadsheet was created with the 2020 dataset and not the 2021 dataset, which they would be using in July.
-A. Edelstein confirmed with M. Ross-Russell that the 2021 dataset was not available when they had created the spreadsheet.
-M. Ross-Russell said she had not completed an allocation spreadsheet for the 2021 dataset for this fiscal year because she had doubted that she would receive the 2022 dataset soon.
-A. Edelstein confirmed with M. Ross-Russell that they had used the 2020 dataset for the summer allocations and that this was normal procedure.
+A. Edelstein confirmed with M. Ross-Russell said she had not completed an allocation spreadsheet for the 2021 dataset for this fiscal year because she had doubted that she would receive the 2022 dataset soon.
+A. Edelstein confirmed with M. Ross-Russell that the spreadsheet for the summer allocations and that this was normal procedure.